- Private browsing is no longer a perk but a relatively common feature that almost all modern browsers already provide.

-If you’re sharing your PC with someone, or if you don’t want someone to accidentally see your browsing history, you might want to try using private browsing feature.
+If you’re sharing your PC with someone or don’t want someone to see your browsing history accidentally, you might want to try using the private browsing feature.

-This feature is incredibly useful if you want to protect your privacy, and today we’re going to show you how to enable private browsing in all major browsers on Windows 10.
+This feature is handy if you want to protect your privacy, and today we’re going to show you how to enable private browsing in all major browsers on Windows 10.

 What does private browsing do?

-Before we show you how to use private browsing feature, let’s quickly explain what it does.
-Private browsing isn’t similar to VPN or proxy, meaning that this feature won’t make you anonymous on the Internet.
+Before we show you how to use the private browsing feature, let’s quickly explain it.
+First, private browsing isn’t similar to VPN or proxy, meaning that this feature won’t make you anonymous on the Internet.

 So what does private browsing do?
-Basically, it just prevents other users on your PC from accessing your browsing history and visited websites.
-This is rather useful if you’re sharing your PC with a family member or a roommate.
+It prevents other PC users from accessing your browsing history and visiting websites.
+This is useful if you share your PC with a family member or a roommate.

-By using private browsing feature you won’t save any cache or cookies, so your Internet activity won’t leave any traces on your PC.
+Using the private browsing feature, you won’t save any cache or cookies, so your Internet activity won’t leave any traces on your PC.

 Once again, using private browsing won’t hide your IP address, so your ISP and network administrator will be able to monitor your internet traffic and activity.

 For example, if you try to access Facebook while in private browsing mode, you’ll have to log in again.
-Private browsing mode doesn’t save any cookies, so it won’t remember your passwords or websites that you automatically log in to.
+In addition, the private browsing mode doesn’t save any cookies, so it won’t remember your passwords or websites that you automatically log in to.

-As you can see, private browsing feature is incredibly useful for all users that share their PC with others.
-Now that you know how private browsing works and what it can do, let’s see how to use it with popular web browsers.
+As you can see, the private browsing feature is handy for all users sharing their PCs with others.
+Now that you know how private browsing works and what it can do let’s see how to use it with popular web browsers.

-What is the best browser for private browsing?
+What is the most private browser to use?

 All the browsers available on the market feature a dedicated private browsing option.
 Sometimes, enabling this feature requires you to follow a few specific steps.

-If you’re looking for a browser with a simpler user interface that allows you to quickly turn on private browsing, you can install UR Browser.
+If you’re looking for a browser with a more straightforward user interface that allows you to turn on private browsing quickly, you can install Opera.

-This privacy-focused browser comes with an advanced private browsing mode called Ninja Mode that automatically deletes all the trackers after you closed your tabs.
+This privacy-focused browser comes with an advanced private browsing mode that automatically deletes all the trackers after you close your tabs.

 In this manner, you no longer have to clear your browsing history each time after visiting particular websites.